cryocuhk/liulin523.github.io/_pages/openings.md

 ## PhD positions
 <!-- Our group takes one or two new PhD students every year. -->
-We have two PhD openings for the next academic year (starting August 2020).
+We have several PhD openings for the next academic year (starting August 2021).
 Students in our group came from various educational backgrounds (solid-earth geophycisc, geology, math, physics, remote sensing, geomatics, GIS, etc).
 Students with strong mathematics and physics background and programming skills are desirable.
 If you are interested in pursuing PhD degree in our group, please send an [email](mailto:liulin@cuhk.edu.hk).
 State what and why you are interested and attach a CV.

 Please refer to our [postgraduate programme webpage](http://www.cuhk.edu.hk/sci/essc/pg_prg.html) for [admission requirements](http://www.cuhk.edu.hk/sci/essc/pg_prg.html#require), [procedures](http://www.cuhk.edu.hk/sci/essc/pg_prg.html#procedure), and [deadlines](http://www.cuhk.edu.hk/sci/essc/pg_prg.html#period).